specialstandard/brew/README.md

-This project provides the top 10 earthquakes by magnitude in the last 12 or 24
+This project provides the top 10 earthquakes by magnitude in the last 12 or 24 hours.

 ## Available Scripts